 How to Pick the Right Beachbody Programs for Hybridization

-As fun as a Tai Cheng/INSANITY: THE ASYLUM hybrid sounds, the two programs were created for two very different fitness levels.
+As fun as a Tai Cheng/6 Weeks of THE WORK hybrid sounds, the two programs were created for two very different fitness levels.
 If you’re a beginner, combining them might leave you frustrated — or worse, injured.

 Alternatively, if you’re in stellar shape, you might not find the combo challenging enough to achieve the results you want.